OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 **INCOMING STATUS**: FULFILLED, DISPUTED \
 **OUTGOING STATUS**: PAYMENT_FINALIZED

 If the order is in the **FULFILLED** state, and 45 days have passed since the order was funded, the seller can call this API.
-The time is based on the number of confirmations on the payment  (each confirmation is roughly 10 minutes).
+The time is based on the number of blocks since the payment was confirmed, multiplied by the average time for a block to be written.

 If the order is in the **DISPUTED** state, and 45 days have passed since the dispute was started, the seller can call this API.

-If the order was in the **AWAITING_FULFILLMENT** state before the dispute was started,
+The time in this case is based on the timestamp of the dispute.

 In both cases, the buyer can call `ob/ordercompletion` to leave a review and complete the order.

 ## Location of Funds

 The location of a user’s funds depend on the state of the order, and whether it was a multisig transaction.

+Direct online transaction: the funds are sent directly to an address the seller controls.

+Direct offline transaction: the funds are sent to a 2-of-3 multisignature escrow address, with the OB server as the 3rd party.

+Moderated transaction: the funds are sent to a 2-of-3 multisignature escrow address, with the moderator as the 3rd party.

 ## TODO